 There are more than 300 million followers of Buddhism around the world.
 The word comes from ‘budhi’ (to awaken).
 It has its origins about 2,500 years ago when Siddhartha ( Gautam) known as the Buddha, was himself awakened (enlightened) at the age of thirty five.
 Buddhism takes as its goal the escape from suffering and from the cycle of rebirth: the attainment of nirvana.
 Buddhism explains a purpose to life, it explains apparent injustice and inequality around the world and it provides a code of practice or way of life that leads to true happiness.
+Several Buddhist temples and other religious sites related to Buddhism are situated at the diverse corners of the country.
 Here is an overview of the most famous Buddhist temples in the world.

 1. BOROBUDUR : BOROBUDUR is the largest and most popular Buddhist temple in the world.
 This famous Buddhist temple, dating from the eight and ninth centuries, is located on the Indonesian island of Java, 40 km northwest of Yogyakarta .
 It was constructed in three tiers: a pyramidal base with five concentric square terraces, the trunk of a cone with three circular platforms and, at the top, a monumental stupa.
 It was abandoned in the fourteenth century for reasons that still remain a mystery and for centuries lay hidden in the jungle under layers of volcanic ash.
 The monument was restored with UNESCO’s help in the 1970s